cmharlow/c4lMDCpres/breakout_workflows/pythonflaskmarkedupexample.md

 refine_to_fast.append(default_query)
 ```

-_Make a copy of the FAST mappings.
-This takes the entity types used for searching above, and makes a query object to send to the external data service._
+_Make a copy of the FAST mappings._

 ```python
 query_types = [{'id': item['id'], 'name': item['name']} for item in refine_to_fast]